 I had my eye on APR for a LONG time although I used other tuners for my TDIs.
 APR is the only company I considered seriously when it was time to amp-up a 2.0T.
 I was accustomed to being quite pleased with a 30-hp bump in power from my TDIs.
 APR’s basic “Stage 1” tune bumps the Mk7 GTI’s already-healthy peak output by 81 hp and 111 lb-ft, for a total of 316 hp and 381 lb-ft, even with a factory air filter and exhaust system.
 Believe it or not, improved fuel economy can also be had with a little self-control… OKAY… A LOT of self-control! 😉

-Naturally, I’m a little concerned about the longevity of my stock clutch since I’ve added 111 lb-ft to the mix.
-I had planned to budget for a clutch, THEN tune the car.
-But the timing of the sale and my schedule was good enough to make a move.
-Since I’m not an aggressive driver, I’m hopeful that the stock clutch will last a while and that I will be able to upgrade it before it fails.
-I’ll pursue a Stage 2 upgrade once a new clutch is broken-in. 🙂 Until then, I think my driving will remain relatively unchanged except for a few on-ramp blasts and the occasional authoritative pass. 😉 If I’m wrong, then I may need some bail money and a good attorney!
+Naturally, I was concerned about the longevity of my stock clutch since I’ve added 111 lb-ft to the mix.
+Mine lasted 15,000 miles with Stage 1 and plenty of towing putting it through its paces (34,000 miles total).
+I upgraded to an RSR clutch, by HS Tuning, which uses a factory dual-mass flywheel and will hold 480 lb-ft, a limit that I don’t ever expect to exceed.
+It feels about the same as a Southbend Stage 2 clutch, but is quiet as stock.
+My car still sounds like a sewing machine. 😉 I’ll pursue an APR Stage 2 upgrade now that the new clutch is broken-in. 🙂 I think my driving will remain relatively unchanged, except for a few on-ramp blasts and the occasional authoritative pass. 😉 If I’m wrong, then I may need some bail money and a good attorney!
 Fuel efficiency testing is forthcoming.

 Send Bail Money!